-- (6) If the sentence for the primary crime is a prison term, the entire imprisonment term of the consecutive sentences will be served in prison. - (7) If the sentence for the consecutive sentences is a prison term, the postrelease supervision term is a term of postrelease supervision as established for the primary crime. - (8) If the sentence for the primary crime is a nonprison sentence, a nonprison term will be imposed for each crime conviction, but the non-prison terms shall not be aggregated or served consecutively even though the underlying prison sentences have been ordered to be served consecutively.
-Upon revocation of the nonprison sentence, the offender shall serve the prison sentences consecutively as provided in this section. - (c) The following shall apply for a departure from the presumptive sentence based on aggravating factors within the context of consecutive sentences: - (1) The court may depart from the presumptive limits for consecutive sentences only if the judge finds substantial and compelling reasons to impose a departure sentence for any of the individual crimes being sentenced consecutively. - (2) When a departure sentence is imposed for any of the individual crimes sentenced consecutively, the imprisonment term of that departure sentence shall not exceed twice the maximum upper limit presumptive imprisonment term that may be imposed for that crime. - (3) The total imprisonment term of the consecutive sentences, including the imprisonment term for the departure crime, shall not exceed twice the maximum upper limit presumptive imprisonment term of the departure sentence following aggravation. - Sec.
+- (5) Nonbase sentences will not have criminal history scores applied, as calculated in the criminal history I column of the grid, but base sentences will have the full criminal history score assigned.
+In the event a conviction designated as the primary crime in a multiple conviction case is reversed on appeal, the appellate court shall remand the multiple conviction case for resentencing.
+Upon resentencing, if the case remains a multiple conviction case the court shall follow all of the provisions of this section concerning the sentencing of multiple conviction cases. - (6) If the sentence for the primary crime is a prison term, the entire imprisonment term of the consecutive sentences will be served in prison. - (7) If the sentence for the consecutive sentences is a prison term, the postrelease supervision term is a term of postrelease supervision as established for the primary crime. - (8) If the sentence for the primary crime is a nonprison sentence, a nonprison term will be imposed for each crime conviction, but the non-prison terms shall not be aggregated or served consecutively even though the underlying prison sentences have been ordered to be served consecutively.
+Upon revocation of the nonprison sentence, the offender shall serve the prison sentences consecutively as provided in this section. - (c) The following shall apply for a departure from the presumptive sentence based on aggravating factors within the context of consecutive sentences: - (1) The court may depart from the presumptive limits for consecutive sentences only if the judge finds substantial and compelling reasons to impose a departure sentence for any of the individual crimes being sentenced consecutively. - (2) When a departure sentence is imposed for any of the individual crimes sentenced consecutively, the imprisonment term of that departure sentence shall not exceed twice the maximum upper limit presumptive imprisonment term that may be imposed for that crime. - (3) The total imprisonment term of the consecutive sentences, including the imprisonment term for the departure crime, shall not exceed twice the maximum upper limit presumptive imprisonment term of the departure sentence following aggravation. - 42 Sec.
 5. K.S.A.
 21-4719 and K.S.A.
-2001 Supp.
-21-4704, 21-4704a, 21-4705 and 21-4720 are hereby repealed. - Sec.
-6. This act shall take effect and be in force from and after its publication in the Kansas register.
+2003 Supp.
+21-4704, 21-4705 and 43 21-4720 are hereby repealed.

+- 1 Sec.
+6. This act shall take effect and be in force from and after its - 2 publication in the statute book.